dhanyakt/frontend-nanodegree-arcade-game/README.md

 ===============================

 ##Installation
-> Download the file using this [link] (https://github.com/dhanyakt/frontend-nanodegree-resume.git) and open the index.html using any javascript enabled browser.
+> Download the file using this [link] (https://github.com/dhanyakt/frontend-nanodegree-arcade-game.git) and open the index.html through an localhost Server or any javascript enabled browser.

  PlayingInstructions
 > Use the arrow keys to control the player and reach the water by avoiding the enemies.